-HEALTH MATTERS – Lewes Urgent Treatment Centre now open
+HEALTH MATTERS – Lewes Urgent Treatment Centre

 The Minor Injuries Unit (MIU) at Lewes Victoria Hospital has re-opened as an Urgent Treatment Centre (UTC).
 To ensure the safety of staff and patients, changes to the way the service operates have been put in place in light of coronavirus.

 Local people are asked not to arrive at the UTC unless they have first called NHS 111 or accessed NHS 111 online, where they will be assessed and directed to the most appropriate service for them.
 To enable appropriate social distancing and minimise wait times patients at the UTC will be seen by appointment only.
 There are very limited facilities for safely assessing those arriving without an appointment and anyone doing so will be asked to contact the appropriate service by phone initially.
 This is to minimise risk to staff and other patients during the challenging times created by COVID-19.

 Community Hub for Lewes – customer contact advisers will answer Covid-19 calls and emails at: